 27 Weeks Pregnant — Your Body

 You may even have some bladder leakage when you sneeze.
 Be sure you visit the toilet frequently to avoid this.

 If you feel dizzy or faint, take a seat immediately.
 You don’t want to have a fall.

 Drink plenty of fluids, sleep with your head elevated or try saline drops to get some relief.

 27 Weeks Pregnant — Your Baby

-As your baby grows bigger, averages become more inaccurate.
-Genetics take over and she develops at her own unique rate.
-Therefore, your baby probably weighs somewhere between 600 grams and 1.3 kg, is 35-40 cm long and about the size of a lettuce.
+Your baby at 27 weeks weighs around 600 grams or 1.3 kg, is 35-40 cm long and is about the size of a head of lettuce.